Dukenbay-Aslan/android-cpp/docs/Dockerfile.md

 > ⚠️ **Warning**
 >
-> (Testing) Pay attention to dot (.) at the end of this command, which helps to set docker build context.
+> Pay attention to dot (.) at the end of this command, which helps to set docker build context.

 ## Running
 `docker run --privileged -it --network host --volume=$PWD:/android-cpp --name android-cpp android-cpp-base-image:latest`